sopherapps/simplemq/README.md

   touch server.js
   ```

-- In `server.js` file, import the Server component from `simplemq`, initialize it then call its start method.
+- In `server.js` file, import the Server component from `simplemq`, initialize it then call its `start` method, and its `stop` method to stop the server in case of an error e.g. a KeyboardInterrupt
   The `options` passed on initiliazation include:

   - the `port` to run on